Jump to section

 Most symptoms related to a food allergy will be related to the skin or gastrointestinal tract.
 A chicken allergy can show up at any age in cats and in any breed, including mixed breed cats.
 Once your cat is diagnosed with a chicken allergy you will want to avoid feeding any food that contains chicken protein or chicken fat as these will also cause problems for your cat.

-Many times cats will develop food allergies or will not be able to tolerate certain foods.
+Food allergies and sensitivities are not uncommon.
 Several of these foods are found in the ingredients of commercial cat food.
 The most common food allergies or intolerances are chicken, fish, beef, lamb, dairy and eggs.

 A chicken allergy in cats can develop for a number of different reasons.
 When your cat has a healthy response to the ingredients in their food their body is able to break down the food into amino acids and the nutrients are then properly absorbed into the body.
 The gastrointestinal tract is vital to keeping out indigestible things that cats eat as well as nutrients that are only partially digested, or not properly broken down into single amino acids.